-If you’re spending New Year’s in Madrid than you’re in for a special treat!
+If you’re spending New Year’s Eve in Madrid then you’re in for a special treat!
 Madrid is an amazing city, it’s the largest city in Spain and people come from far and wide to celebrate the new year together.
 Whether you want to spend quality time with your friends at a long Spanish dinner or party till the sun rises amongst the beautiful metropolitan buildings downtown.
-Embrace the Spanish way and ring in 2019 just as the Madrileños would by following these 5 hints and tips for New Year’s Eve in Madrid!
+Embrace the Spanish way and ring in 2020 just as the Madrileños would by following these 5 hints and tips for New Year’s Eve in Madrid!

 New Year’s Eve Dinner